 Bradley Angle understands that everyone’s journey—and needs along that journey—are different.
 Out of respect for these differences, we offer a range of services for LQBTQ survivors.
 These include:

 One-on-one support for survivors leaving or dealing with a previously abusive relationship.
-Advocates provide resource referrals, information about legal procedures, and general support as survivors strive to gain stability.
+Advocates provide resource referrals, information about legal procedures, safe housing options and general support as survivors strive to gain stability.

 Individualized support to help survivors plan for their safety and security after ending an abusive relationship.